 If the purchase order is being raised as part of a contract agreement, the conditions of the contract will prevail over the conditions of the purchase order.
 If for any reason a supplier/business has concerns or queries regarding a purchase order, please contact the Council’s Contract Administration.

-It is essential, and a requirement of Councils policy SMRC 55 Purchasing and Tendering, that ALL purchases of goods and services must not proceed unless an AUTHORISED purchase order has been issued to the supplier.
+It is essential, and a requirement of Council's Procurement and Tendering Policy(PDF, 560KB), that ALL purchases of goods and services must not proceed unless an AUTHORISED purchase order has been issued to the supplier.